bsuttor/bobtemplates.bsuttor/README.rst

 ``bobtemplates.bsuttor`` is a `mr.bob`_ templates to generate strucutre packages for Plone projects.

-At the moment, there is only one template for a empty `Plone`_ add-on
+At the moment, there is only one template for a empty `Plone`_ add-on.
+This template install a Plone add on with Test layer for intergration, funcationnal and robot test.

 Hot to create a Plone add-on package
 ------------------------------------